-Top Rated National® Puppy Adoption
+Top Rated National® Puppy Finder

 Graceful meets athleticism in the dashing Irish Setter.
 Sporting a flaming red coat, Irish Setter puppies for sale carry the spunk and energy to match their color.
 First originating in Ireland as a member of the gundog breed, these beauties are hunters at heart and love to chase anything that moves.
 Their energy level runs high making them a perfect addition for the active family.
 Irish Setters will be the instigator of many hearty laughs and playful moments among the older children while simultaneously settling in as a loyal companion for any senior citizens.

 Irish Setter puppies are an elegant breed proving super likable.
 They’re a beauty to look at and if permitted, will often assume the life of the party.
 Plus, they’re great with other pets.
 Two types of Irish Setters are common today.
 First is the field Irish Setter contrasted with the show Irish Setter who carries a thicker coat and heavier build than his field counterpart.